MaxHalford/maxhalford.github.io/content/blog/openbikes-challenge.md

 </table>
 </div>

 Team "Le Gruppetto" is officially the winner of the challenge!
 The fact that the second part of the competition was blindfolded completely reversed the rankings and favored teams with robust methods whilst penalizing overfitters.
-Whatsmore, "only" 39 teams took part in the second part (50 did in the first one); maybe some teams felt that their ranking wouldn't change, but the fact is that "Le Gruppetto" were 34th before being 1st. _It isn't over till the fat lady sings_.
+What's more, "only" 39 teams took part in the second part (50 did in the first one); maybe some teams felt that their ranking wouldn't change, but the fact is that "Le Gruppetto" were 34th before being 1st. _It isn't over till the fat lady sings_.
 The following chart shows the best score per team for both parts of the challenge.

 <div align="center">
 <figure>